CharlesMassry/Installing-Ruby-and-Rails/README.md

 Installing-Ruby-and-Rails
 =========================

-Install Ruby and Ruby on Rails on Linux
+Install Ruby and Ruby on Rails on a Vagrant Machine

 Run first script